 On Wednesday 30th May Marlowe was said to have spent the day at Deptford with Poley, Frizer, and Skeres.
 The official Coroner’s Report reveals what was supposed to have happened, but at the time it was not public knowledge.
 Marlowe was rumoured to have been killed in a tavern brawl, and all else was speculation.
 The Coroner’s report was only discovered in 1925 by Dr. Leslie Hotson.

-The Chislehurst village sign today still shows Marlowe’s patron, Thomas Walsingham, being knighted by Queen Elizabeth in 1597.
+Above: The Chislehurst village sign today still shows Marlowe’s patron, Thomas Walsingham, being knighted by Queen Elizabeth in 1597.

 The following is a report of the inquisition into the death of Christopher Marlowe by Willliam Danby, Coroner of the Queen’s Household.
 The document1 was discovered in 1925 by Dr. Leslie Hotson, with the original Latin report and the following translation appearing in his book, The Death of Christopher Marlowe.
 The report represents the official version of events at Dame Eleanor Bull’s house on 30 May 1593.